Ping-Group-UCSC/Tutorials/Supercomputers/Basic/README.md

 ***Extra***

-If you'd like, you can add the following line to your `~/.bashrc` and avoid the need to specify `pseudo_dir` altogether
+If you'd like, you can add the following line to your `~/.bashrc` and avoid the need to specify `pseudo_dir` altogether!

 ```
 export ESPRESSO_PSEUDO="/export/data/share/wufeng/programs/pseudo-ONCV-proj"